 - You must be at least 18 years old by the time of the trip to participate.
 You can apply if you are 17 as long as you will be 18 when the trip starts.
 There is no upper age limit, but please keep in mind that our trips are meant for college-aged students, and they will be given preference during the application process.
-Although we appreciate parents, they are not allowed to accompany their children on a FOCUS Mission trip.
+Although we love and appreciate parents, they are not allowed to accompany their children on a FOCUS Mission trip.

 When do the applications close?